jalik/js-schema/README.md

 ## Checking length

-The length of an object can be checked with the following options:
+The length of a field can be checked with the following options:
 - `length: Number or Function`
 - `minLength: Number or Function`
 - `maxLength: Number or Function`